toharush/homebridge-redalert/README.md

 ## How It Works

-- The plugin creates a single **motion sensor** in HomeKit.
+- The plugin creates one **motion sensor** per configured sensor in HomeKit.
-- It polls the Pikud HaOref API every second (configurable).
+- A single poller fetches the Pikud HaOref API every second (configurable) — adding sensors does not add API calls.
+- Each sensor independently filters alerts by its own cities and categories.
-- When an alert matches your cities and selected categories, the motion sensor turns **ON**.
+- When an alert matches, the sensor turns **ON**.
 - The sensor stays **ON** until Pikud HaOref sends an "Event Ended" message for your city.
 - If "Event Ended" is never received (API issue), the alert auto-clears after the configured timeout (default: 30 minutes).
-- You can create HomeKit automations based on the motion sensor (e.g. flash lights, play a sound, send a notification).
+- You can create HomeKit automations based on each motion sensor (e.g. flash lights, play a sound, send a notification).

 ## License